1. Introduction

 What is “maximal update parametrization” really about?
 When training neural networks, we want to (1) maximally update both the weights and activations (or “features”) while (2) keeping the ‘sizes’ or norms of the weights, activations, and gradients under control.
 The former is so that we can train larger models with fewer resources and the latter is so that our multi-billion dollar training runs would not randomly blow up in our faces during training.
 Now, bounding only the weights and using only Lipschitz-continuous layers already suffice to control the Lipschitzness of the model; and consequently also controlling the activation and gradient norms.
 But bounding the weights (e.g. via weight decay) may also discard components of our updates which we could have allocated to more promising directions in the first place.
 How do we resolve this?

 We call this Steepest Descent on the Spectral Ball, and we shall discuss how to get this done in Section 5.
 But on our way to solving this problem, we needed to solve subproblems such as finding an efficient and GPU/TPU-friendly way to clip the eigenvalues of a (symmetric) matrix in Section 2, and numerically stable methods to compute projectors to eigenbases and singular subspaces in Section 3.2.1, Section 4.1.1, and Section 5.1.3.
 With the same tools, we also managed to solve the Steepest Descent problem on the Positive Definite Cone in Section 3 and on the Convex Spectrahedron in Section 4.
-Finally, in Section 6 we demonstrate that learning rate transfer (and probably also transfer of other hyperparameters) comes naturally when doing steepest descent on such manifolds.
+In Section 6.1 we demonstrate that learning rate transfer (and probably also transfer of other hyperparameters) comes naturally when doing steepest descent on such manifolds.
+And finally, in Section 6.2 we show that our approach yields in larger updates (even after applying the retraction map) and faster grokking.

 2. Eigenvalue Clipping